clokep/clokep.github.io/content/articles/extending-javascript-maps-or-other-built-in-objects.rst

 Finally I settled on the simple solution of just wrapping the Map in a custom object.
-Initially I thought this would be frustrating to re-declare every function (and prone to breakage in the future if new methods are added), but there's a nice magic method `\_\_noSuchMethod\_\_`_ that fixes this!
+Initially I thought this would be frustrating to redeclare every function (and prone to breakage in the future if new methods are added), but there's a nice magic method `\_\_noSuchMethod\_\_`_ that fixes this!
 (Note that this is a non-standard feature of SpiderMonkey.) ``__noSuchMethod__`` allows an